 Through voter approval, the city of Mankato has been authorized to extend the existing one-half of one percent (0.5%) local sales tax until 2038 to finance $47 million in construction and improvement of public safety emergency communications, flood control and levee system improvements, regional water quality, expansion of multi-model transit facilities, existing and new recreational facilities, matching grants for publicly owned historic museum, supportive housing, senior citizen center, and improvements to governmental entities outside the city of Mankato.

-While $47 million is a lot of money, when leveraging new and maintaining large community projects, it depletes quickly because bond interest is paid from this money too.
+The real picture While $47 million is a lot of money, when leveraging new and maintaining large community projects, it depletes quickly because bond interest is paid from this money too.

 Because significant projects require large financial investment and there are limited funds, careful planning and the right timing is key to moving an appropriate number of projects forward.
 It helps ensure interest payments don't overly burden the funding source.

-Consider a home purchase.
+A good example Consider a home purchase.
 Although the house may cost $200,000 to finance, homeowners will pay more than that because of interest.
 In addition, homeowners typically need funds for maintenance and repairs, such as roof, siding, or window replacement.

 Note: Existing debt obligations for the Grand Hall (financed with sales tax) and other eligible financed projects limits significant new project spending by council before 2023, when the existing financial obligations expire.